 Fortunately, your business does not have to be one of them.
 By taking the following steps, you can ensure that you have a rock-solid disaster recovery plan in place.

-Step 1: Know How A Disaster Recovery Plan Is Different From A Business Continuity Plan business continuity plans are proactive, disaster recovery plans are reactive.
+Step 1: Know How A Disaster Recovery Plan Is Different From A Business Continuity Plan The main difference between these two types of plans is that while business continuity plans are proactive, disaster recovery plans are reactive.